fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/webauthn/description.rst

 ===========

-This plugin add support for webauthn protocol, using using hardware tokens and totp.
+This plugin adds support for webauthn protocol, using hardware tokens and totp.